Williamsport, PA — July 21, 2021 - Penns Woods Bancorp, Inc. (NASDAQ: PWOD)

 - Return on average assets was 0.76% for three months ended June 30, 2021, compared to 0.85% for the corresponding period of 2020.
 Return on average assets was 0.75% for the six months ended June 30, 2021, compared to 0.79% for the corresponding period of 2020.

 - Return on average equity was 8.70% for the three months ended June 30, 2021, compared to 9.59% for the corresponding period of 2020.Return on average equity was 8.69% for the six months ended June 30, 2021, compared to 8.75% for the corresponding period of 2020.

 - Approximately one third of employees working remotely.

-- As of June 30, 2020, loan modification/deferral program in place to defer payments up to 90 days for principal and/or interest with $241.6 million in loan principal affected by this program.
+- As of June 30, 2021, loan modification/deferral program in place to defer payments up to 180 days for principal and/or interest with only $7.9 million in loan principal remaining in deferral.

 - All COVID-19 related loan deferrals meet the requirements to not be considered a troubled debt restructuring.

 - Participated in the Paycheck Protection Program ("PPP") by primarily utilizing third parties to service and place the loans.

 - Significantly reduced deposit rates during the latter half of March 2020 continuing through June 2021.

 - Total paycheck protection program loans originated to be held on balance sheet at June 30, 2021 total $21.6 million.